 Course quality is maintained by careful initial selection of teachers, thorough training, continuing education, peer review, course evaluations, ongoing communication, and supervision.

-Teacher courses and supervised teachings are approved by Amy Likar, Janet Alcorn, Jennifer Johnson and Lisa Marsh.
-Trainees are permitted to train with Amy, Janet, Jennifer and Lisa in addition to other licensed Andover Educators and through self-study.
+Teacher courses and supervised teachings are approved by Amy Likar, Janet Alcorn, Jennifer Johnson, Lisa Marsh, and Stephen Caplan.
+Trainees are permitted to train with Amy, Janet, Jennifer, Lisa, and Stephen in addition to other licensed Andover Educators and through self-study.

 The content of the training is preparation for giving the course, What Every Musician Needs to Know about the Body®, and nothing else.
 The training is in no way Alexander Technique teacher training, even though Amy Likar and several other Andover Educators are certified Alexander Technique teachers.
 Trainees are judged to be ready for licensure solely on the basis of their verbal skill in conveying information, the integrity of their visual aids, and their ability to demonstrate with their own instruments what is being taught.

 By the end of the training, our teachers have new tools for teaching their private students and for effectiveness in their classroom teaching.
 Many are a valued resource for their colleagues who consult the Andover Educators about their injured or at-risk students.
 Schools of music are finding the presence of courses in injury prevention and efficient movement a recruiting asset and protection against the lawsuits students are beginning to bring against teachers and schools of music for failing to give the information to prevent injury.

 For more information e-mail us at info bodymap org .
 Please include some information about yourself (musical background, degree information) and when you took our course and with whom.